project-sunbird/project-sunbird.github.io/pages/contributions/styleguide.md

 8. Donot use ampersands and non-standard abbreviations.

 9. Avoid long headings.
-Start each heading with an infinitive verb.<br />
+Start each heading with an infinitive verb:<br />

       **Examples**